Hair Salon Loyalty Programme: Rebook 70% of Clients

 Top-performing hair salons retain twice as many first-time clients.
 That’s not luck - it’s systems.

-Why Hair Salon Loyalty Programs Are Different
+Why Hair Salon Loyalty Programmes Are Different

 The Long Gap Problem